1999AZZAR/gpt-advance-prompt-library/README/The Prompts/the Ultimate Knowledge.md

-# Unleashing the Ultimate Knowledge: The Super AI's Responses
+# the Ultimate Knowledge: The Super AI's Responses

 The general function of this prompt is to instruct the user to assume the role of a super AI and respond to questions with concise answers without providing explanations.
 The prompt specifies that in the case of multiple-choice questions, the user should provide the corresponding choice number.
 The user is also instructed to preface each of their answers with "ans:".